Pitted Soles – Treat and Prevent

 • Baking soda: Apply a paste of baking soda and water to the affected areas.
 This absorbs moisture and kills bacteria.

-While these methods can help, the use of medical products such as PediSpray® and PediFris® is often more effective for a long-term solution.
+While these methods can help, the use of professional products such as PediSpray® and PediFris® is often more effective for a long-term solution.

 Good hygiene and shoes that minimize moisture and heat are essential to prevent pitted soles: